-The author.
-Venerable Bhikkhu Buddharakkhita has delivered a course of hundred one lectures on Dhammapada at the Maha Bodhi Meditation Centre, Bangalore, and the present translation was the outcome of those lectures.
+The author, Venerable Bhikkhu Buddharakkhita has delivered a course of about one hundred lectures on the Dhammapada at the Maha Bodhi Meditation Centre, Bangalore, and the present translation was the outcome of those lectures.
 There exist many translations of the Dhammapada, but the venerable Buddharakkhita took great pain in selecting the most appropriate English rendering.
-The book contains valuable notes, but it is a pity that the original Pali was not given side by side along with the translation for the use of those who wish to make a deeper study and read the verses in their original richness
+The book contains valuable notes, but it is a pity that the original Pāļi was not given side by side along with the translation for the use of those who wish to make a deeper study and read the verses in their original richness.

-It ought to prove an indispensable book to all those who are interested in Buddhist literature
+It ought to prove an indispensable book to all those who are interested in Buddhist literature.

-"Consider, Brahman", said the Exalted One, "Where the river Ganges has its source and where it reaches the sea.
+[&]quot;It can, Brahman, said the Exalted One, Take whence the river Ganges has its source and where it reaches the sea.
 The sand that lies between, that is not easy to count-so many grains of sand, so many hundreds, so many thousands, so many hundred thousand grains of sand.
 More than that are the aeons that have passed and gone by.
 Them it is not easy to count:-so many aeons, so many hundreds, so many thousands, so many hundred thousands of aeons."